>!-- End Google AdSense Code -->

 Following the example of the Edinburgh Fringe, other Fringe Festivals sprang up in Europe, North America, Australia and Asia in the following decades, many of which follow the true Fringe philosophy – to provide artists with the opportunity to show their work in an uncensored and unjuried environment and to give 100% of ticket sales back to them.

-The Orlando International Fringe Theatre Festival was created in 1992 by Terry Olson (now Director of the Orange County Division of Arts and Cultural Affairs, Andy Anthony and Rick Kunst).
-At first, the festival was held in downtown Orlando, with most venues being created in empty storefronts specifically for the festival.
+The Orlando International Fringe Theatre Festival was created in 1991 by Terry Olson (now Director of the Orange County Division of Arts and Cultural Affairs), Andy Anthony and Rick Kunst.
+The first festival was held in 1992 in downtown Orlando, with most venues being created in empty storefronts specifically for the festival.
 This continued until 2004, when the festival was split between downtown Orlando and Loch Haven Park.
-The move to Loch Haven proved a success and so, from 2005 on, the festival has been entirely in Loch Haven Park, utilizing The Lowndes Shakespeare Center and Orlando REP as venues.
-In 2012, Mennelo Museum joined Orlando Fringe as the venue for Kids Fringe.
+The move to Loch Haven proved a success and so, from 2005 on, the festival has been entirely in Loch Haven Park and the beautiful Ivanhoe Village neighborhood.

 Want to know even more about the Fringe?
 Check out the great Series of Article in the Orlando Sentinel.

 Here’s a little video that explains everything in detail: